Richard von Krafft-Ebing: Activities in Vienna

 Given the reputation that Richard von Krafft-Ebing had meanwhile established in the professional world—as he was also frequently consulted abroad (Italy, France, Russia, etc.)—it was inevitable that he was first appointed in 1889 to Vienna at the I. Psychiatric Clinic of the Lower Austrian State Asylum following Maximilian Leidesdorf, and he became a professor of psychiatry at the University of Vienna.
-In 1892, after the death of Theodor Meynert, he was called to the psychiatric university clinic of the General Hospital of the City of Vienna.
-Several professional publications appeared again from his pen, such as in 1894 his well-known monographs on Progressive Paralysis—a disease he also highlighted in 1897 at the International Medical Congress in Moscow in a highly regarded lecture.
+In 1892, after the death of Theodor Meynert, he was called to the psychiatric university clinic of the Vienna General Hospital.
+Several professional publications appeared from his pen, including his well-known 1894 monograph Die progressive allgemeine Paralyse on progressive paralysis—a disease he also highlighted in 1897 at the International Medical Congress in Moscow in a highly regarded lecture.

 According to Volkmar Sigusch, he adopted the degeneration theories of his French research colleagues and borrowed the term Sadism used in France since 1834 (Dictionnaire universel de Boiste, eighth edition) as the name for a pathology.
 The now well-known technical term "Masochism" was coined by him.
 He also dealt extensively with Hypnotism and was one of the first to apply it clinically.
 Increasingly, he was called in as a forensic expert.

 For the subsequent generation of researchers around Magnus Hirschfeld, Krafft-Ebing's findings and his strict empirical method formed the starting point for their own research.

 Later years in Graz

-At the age of sixty-two, Krafft-Ebing retired for health reasons to Graz, to the Private clinic in Mariagrün he had created—after having previously celebrated his thirtieth anniversary as a university professor in Vienna; and just half a year after his retirement, multiple strokes ended his life on 22 December 1902.
+At the age of sixty-two, Krafft-Ebing retired for health reasons to Graz, to the private clinic in Mariagrün he had created—after having previously celebrated his thirtieth anniversary as a university professor in Vienna; and just half a year after his retirement, multiple strokes ended his life on 22 December 1902.
 He was buried at the St. Leonhard Cemetery in Graz and left behind his wife, two sons, and a daughter.

 "He was an utterly noble nature," reads the obituary in the Wiener Klinische Wochenschrift, "toward his patients he was of touching kindness and friendliness.
 Nothing could disturb his calm; he possessed perfect self-control and proved himself equal to any situation.
 His tall figure, his firm stride, his calm gaze, his intellectual countenance had often a marvelous effect on the most agitated patients."